alextmn/zkp-verifier-test-sepolia/q-one/qOne-design.md

 4. We make sure we can do Bridges too
 - Lock qOne ERC-20 + ZKP on HyperEVM.
 - Mint qOne wrapped ERC-20 + ZKP on Ethereum.
+5.  for ZKP the hash is POSIDON, not keccak256